 The New York Times did a nice job documenting the entire nerve-racking process.
 Learn more about the removal and see the crew at work.

-This morning, the 95-year-old Curtain is on its way to The Williamstown Art Conservation Center in Williamstown, MA. for some minor conservation and cleaning.
+The 95-year-old curtain is now at The Williamstown Art Conservation Center in Williamstown, MA. for some minor conservation and cleaning.
 It will then go to it’s new home at the New-York Historical Society where even more people will be able to enjoy “New York’s Picasso.”

 August 25, 2014